Mind Lab Pro® Ingredients

 Full spectrum organic with active hericenones and erinacines

 Brain Bioactivities: The only mushroom that supports brain health, Lion’s Mane supplies active nootropics called hericenones and erinacines.
 Animal research suggests Lion’s Mane stimulates Nerve Growth Factor (NGF) production, which may help with neural regeneration and myelin nerve sheath synthesis.
-Optimised NGF may support brain plasticity for storage of new learning and memories, as well as promoting robust brain cell replication and healthy brain cell membrane function.
+Optimized NGF may support brain plasticity for storage of new learning and memories, as well as promoting robust brain cell replication and healthy brain cell membrane function.

 Potential Nootropic Benefits: A double-blind, placebo-controlled trial linked Lion’s Mane Mushroom to significant cognitive improvements in adults aged 50-80 with mild cognitive impairment.
 Clinical trial researchers have also suggested that Lion’s Mane may help to maintain mood balance.